 How do you calculate such requirements?
 Don’t forget to double the amounts, because there is a pair of each kind of animal!
 How do you gather the food and keep it from spoiling?
 How do you move it aboard the ark?
 How do you distribute it among storage spaces to simplify the work of feeding the animals?
 How do you keep the animals from gorging today and starving tomorrow?
 How do you keep them from eating each other?
 There is one simple answer to all those questions—”With God’s help!”

 “Thus Noah did.
 According to all that God commanded him, so he did“ (v.
 22).
 Noah did everything that God told him to do.
 It must have taken months or years, but this account makes no effort to measure his sweat and toil or the problems he faced.
 It simply affirms his obedience.

 GENESIS 7:24.
 THE WATERS PREVAILED

 24The waters prevailed on the earth one hundred fifty days.

 In 7:12, it says, “rain was on the earth forty days and forty nights,” but in 7:24, it says, “the waters prevailed on the earth one hundred fifty days.”
-Some people see two different authors at work here.
+Some people see two different authors at work here, and that is possible.
 It is also possible that the rain fell for 40 days and nights, and the water covered the earth for 150 days.

 GENESIS 8:14-19.
 GO OUT OF THE SHIP